Episode 2: Icons in the online shop

 But most of the time it's just not worth the time to put in work here, only to be wrong in most cases, because developing really good icons, developing really good symbols is incredibly time-consuming and then maybe it's worth it not to think "How can I now show that my product is vegan?"
 I've seen that so often lately, so vegan icons and nobody really understood them.
 Then you can rather write vegan next to it and without the icon you have more space to write big vegan next to it.

-Because with all these icons you always have to think from the user perspective:
+After all, you always have to think about all these icons from the user's perspective:

-The user must understand that!
-And then online shops are actually like jokes for me.
-If you have to explain them they are bad and icons can make you really have to explain and what's the point?
-Then I come to a meeting and ask: here what does that mean?
+The user has to understand that!
+And that's where online stores are actually like jokes for me.
+If you have to explain them, they're bad and icons can make you really have to explain and what's the point?
+Then I come into a meeting and ask: here what does that mean?

 I've been trying to find out.
 What does this icon mean?
 And then, somehow from marketing, he starts to explain: "Well, that represents this and that... and that means here... and that's why we used the icon..."
 Do you have to say, yes, that's exactly like when I look at a comedian like, "Huh?
 I didn't understand that, can you repeat it?"
 And then he says, look around three corners here, haha - yes, then it's no longer funny and the icon doesn't help anymore, because it's an online shop yes to earn money and is not an art project.